heathen00/wfparser3/wfparser3/README.md

      to ensure it is defined as expected.
    * Not sure I like using a checked exception.
 Finish implementation and review.
 The objective of the new Localizer implementation is to ensure there are no unneeded exceptions during runtime.
+   * The Set<LocalizerBundle> will need to be changed to a SortedSet<LocalizerBundle>.
+I wrote this down someplace, already, but forget where!

 ## Rough Notes